Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 > Not Cheap

-There are two functional side pockets that are perfect for water bottles and tent poles.
-I was able to fit 3L water bottles in the side pockets at a squeeze but they do fit 2 x 2L bottles in each pocket.
-So good storage capacity when needed.
-The rear stretch mesh pocket is a generous size and perfect for airing out wet rain jackets or hiking socks and for storing items you want quick access to.
+The main compartment is large and waterproof with visible seam sealing to prevent water ingress.
+It will fit a bear canister when hiking in bear country, and the larger 70L version will fit the canister horizontally to ensure plenty of room for other gear.
+It has two deep side pockets that are perfect for water bottles and tent poles.
+I was able to fit 3L water bottles in the side pockets at a squeeze, but they do fit 2 x 2L bottles in each pocket.
+The generous stretch mesh rear pocket is perfect for airing out wet rain jackets or hiking socks, and for storing items you want quick access to.

 Best Ultralight Backpack – Runner Up